JoeIMIsu/codingpedia.github.io/_posts/2017-11-05-cleaner-code-in-nodejs-with-async-await-mongoose-calls-example.md

 });
 {% endhighlight %}

-> Note how the code is shorter, easier to read (especially for someone like me, with a Java/JavaEE background) and the error handling is clearer.
+> Note how the code has become shorter, easier to read (especially for someone like me, with a Java/JavaEE background) and the error handling is now much clearer.

-Another cool feature is how to implement multiple parallel requests with `async/await, but that in a coming post...
+Another cool feature of `async/await` is how to easily implement multiple parallel, but that in a coming post...

 {% include source-code-codingpedia-bookmarks.html %}